 ECTA, as one of the world's most reputable and important associations of IP users and practitioners, decided to join this network from its inception with the aim of working and supporting its initiatives in order to combat such misleading practices, which damage the credibility and security of the system and which deliberately and unjustifiably harm trade mark owners.

 In this sense, and with the aim of preventing this type of deceptive behaviour, the Anti-Scam Network, through the EUIPO’s website, has published a list of companies or registries that have sent and/or continue sending misleading invoices to IP right owners.
 This list is accessible via this link

 Anti-Scam Network members meet regularly to discuss recent developments in the Anti-Scam activities, successful actions against scammers, the work programme of the Network and next steps.
 An ECTA representative always attends the meetings.
 If you have received misleading invoices please feel free to send a copy to firstname.lastname@example.org, so we can inform the Anti-Scam Network and act against scammers.Related documents: Joint statement on an Expert Cooperation Charter in the Area of Anti-ScamEuropol and EUIPO’s new procedure manual to combat misleading payment requests and protect IPRs applicants and ownersRelated videos:

 Video 1 - 'Avoid misleading payment requests'

 Video 2 - 'Misleading invoices'

-Video 3 - ECTA representative in the Anti-Scam Network is explaining about relevant ECTA’s activities
+Video 3 - Former ECTA representative in the Anti-Scam Network explains about relevant ECTA’s activities